Azure/azure-powershell/src/NetAppFiles/NetAppFiles/help/Resume-AzNetAppFilesReplication.md

 ```

 ### -ResourceId
-The resource id of the ANF snapshot
+The resource id of the ANF replication destination volume

 ```yaml
 Type: System.String